 In this quilt, I had a log-cabin inspired centre block that I wanted to offset with a comma block near each corner.
 This means that I had to be sure to flip some of my pieces so that the fusible webbing would be on the correct side.

-Although you can safely leave the edges unfinished after using Steam-a-Seam, I love the look of a thick satin stitch.
+Although you can safely leave the edges unfinished after using Steam-a-Seam, I love the look of a thick where to buy accutane in Malaysia satin stitch.
 If you’ve never done one before, don’t worry: it’s easy to change your sewing machine settings for this type of stitch.
 The key is to switch your machine into a zigzag stitch.

 Increase your stitch width (on my Kenmore I usually set it around 3 or 4), and decrease your stitch length (nearly zero, but not quite zero, otherwise your fabric will not move through the machine).
 This can be tricky to set up, so be sure to test out the satin stitch on a scrap piece of fabric of similar weight.
 Trial and error is your best bet.